Awaken (mixtape)

 Awaken is the debut mixtape by American singer-songwriter Keke Palmer.
 It was officially released on March 18, 2011 for downloads on mixtape-downloading websites.
-The only single "The One You Call" was released digitally on January 8, 2011, and was sent to Urban radio the same day.
+The only single "The One You Call" was released digitally on December 7, 2010, and was sent to Urban radio on January 8, 2011.
 A music video was also released for the song.
 It premiered on Palmer's official YouTube channel and iTunes.

 Background

 Palmer released Awaken as a teaser of her upcoming new music, expected to be released in 2012.
 Palmer hoped that the mixtape would boost interest in her upcoming music.
 Three tracks from the mixtape appeared on her debut album, So Uncool: "The Game Song", "Bottoms Up" and "Keep it Movin'", each was released in 2007.

 Promotion

 Palmer sang her song "Top of the World" at the 2009 Macy's Thanksgiving Day Parade on the Build-a-Bear Workshop float.
 Many of the songs were also leaked by Palmer on her official YouTube channel before the release of the mixtape.